jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+postCSS

+decrease bundle size -- split front and back at minimum i think each front & back could be its own app maybe even.
+Easy split there. remember which side user was on last.

+also can we server side render at all so that all the markup doesn't have to exist in the JS file?
+Is that a thing?

+for saving, consider using screenshot api: https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API/Using_Screen_Capture iOS support is different but there i think (hopefully can get OS or Safari to prompt user) Although canvas might be best no?
+Yeah prob.
+There's a lib called

+- html2canvas (there is a vue version but is that actually needed here?)
+- rasterizeHTML.js

 more NAN prevention